-The information regarding the number of predicates $\delta\omega$ per unit that are interested in the two successive constraints allows us to remove certain edges and node when no clients are interested in the constraints any more.
-Figure 4.3.2 provides a simple example of the information maintained along the edges.
+The information regarding the number of predicates $\delta\omega$ per unit that are interested in two successive constraints allows us to remove certain edges and nodes from the profile graph, when no clients are interested in the constraints any more.
+Figure 4.6 provides a simple example of the information maintained along the edges.
 We discuss how the profiles are propagated, where they are propagated and how this information along the edges is modified and updated in section 4.3.5.